Streamline End-to-end Records and Ensure Compliance with Newgen's Advanced Records Management System

 Newgen products are built on its digital automation platform, with low code capability.
 The platform enables rapid business application development and offers agility for sustainable and continuous improvement, thereby future-proofing enterprises.
 Furthermore, the platform's capabilities, including mobility, social sensing, analytics, cloud, robotic process automation, and artificial intelligence help in accelerating the digital initiatives of enterprises.

-Newgen Software Technologies Pty Ltd is a global provider of business process management, enterprise content management, and customer communication management applications and large, mission-critical solutions deployed at the world's leading banks, governmental organizations, BPOs and IT companies, insurance firms, and healthcare organizations.
+Newgen Software Technologies Limited is a global provider of business process management, enterprise content management, and customer communication management applications and large, mission-critical solutions deployed at the world's leading banks, governmental organizations, BPOs and IT companies, insurance firms, and healthcare organizations.

 Connect Details: